 They will perform an examination and ask you a few questions about your condition.
 They will try to understand why you need MMJ rather than traditional treatment methods.
-At present, Initiative 65 doesn’t say that you need a doctor’s certificate.
-As things stand, a diagnosis of a qualifying health condition is sufficient.
-However, we expect the Health Department to change that by the time the program starts.
+Initiative 65 didn’t say whether you needed a doctor’s certificate, though a diagnosis of a qualifying health condition was sufficient.

-There are no plans to permit telemedicine at present.
-As a result, you will need to visit the doctor in person.
-That said, companies such as Leafwell may expand their online services to Mississippi.
+There were no plans to permit telemedicine.
+As a result, you needed to visit the doctor in person.

 Step 2 – Send Your Application to the Mississippi Department of Health

 The Department of Health will certainly have a postal address, which it will release when the time comes.
 It is unclear if the updated Mississippi MMJ program will allow online applications.